top of page

 So, what can be done to maintain a healthy relationship with social media and body image?

-In conclusion, social media can have a significant impact on body image, promoting unhealthy and unrealistic standards and fostering a culture of comparison.
-To maintain a healthy relationship with social media, it's important to be mindful of the content you consume, focus on other aspects of life that bring joy and fulfilment, and build a strong support system.
-By taking these steps, you can help to protect your own body image and self-esteem.
+In summary, social media can strongly influence your body image.
+It can display unhealthy and unrealistic standards and encourage comparing yourself to others.
+To keep a healthy relationship with social media, be cautious about what you see, focus on other enjoyable aspects of life, and build a support network.
+Following these steps can help safeguard your body image and self-esteem.

 Body dysmorphic disorder (BDD)